-This 3.5-week experiential program uses the theme of sustainable development to explore the relationship between people and their natural environment.
+This 3 week experiential program explores the relationship between human and natural systems through the lens of environmental sustainability.
 North Queensland boasts some of the most diverse and remarkable natural resources in the southern hemisphere.
-Known as the Sunshine State, Queensland is home to lush green rainforests, the remote Outback, and the spectacular marine diversity of the Great Barrier Reef.
+Known as the Sunshine State, Queensland is home to lush tropical rainforests, dry woodlands, arid deserts, and the spectacular marine diversity of the Great Barrier Reef.

 Students will stay in shared accommodations and generally have access to refrigerators and cooking supplies throughout the program.
-The program includes a short home-stay with families on the Atherton Tablelands and two nights in permanent tents with shared bathroom facilities in the outback.
+The program includes a two night home-stay with families on the Atherton Tablelands and two nights in tents at Shoaek Ridge.

 School of Environment and Natural Resources

 Director, CFAES Center for Education Abroad and Office of International Affairs

 Advisor, ENR Education Abroad & Scholars

 Courses and Credit

 Admitted participants are required to register in 3 hours of Environment and Natural Resources 5797.01 during the summer term- 4W1.
 They will also be required to attend one all-day Saturday pre-departure seminar in March from 8:00am-5:00pm on campus.